Chaim Topol: Musical recordings

 A baritone, Topol recorded several singles and albums, including film soundtracks, children's songs, and Israeli war songs.
 His albums include Topol With Roger Webb And His Orchestra - Topol '68 (1967), Topol Sings Israeli Freedom Songs (1967), War Songs By Topol (1968), and Topol's Israel (1984).
 He appeared on the soundtrack album for the film production of Fiddler on the Roof (1971) and the London cast album (1967).

+Mossad missions

+After Topol's death, the family revealed that he had been involved in Mossad missions in the 1960s and 1970s.
+They said he went on unexplained trips abroad while equipped with a miniature state-of-the-art camera and tape recorder, and that he was in regular contact with Mossad officer Peter Malkin, who came on visits to the family home through the backyard in disguise.
+On several occasions, Topol carried out wiretapping and other operations with Malkin, using his international acclaim to divert attention from Malkin.

 Literary and art career

 His autobiography, Topol by Topol, was published in London by Weindenfel and Nicholson (1981).
 He also authored To Life!
 (1994) and Topol's Treasury of Jewish Humor, Wit and Wisdom (1995).

 Topol illustrated approximately 25 books in both Hebrew and English.
 He also produced drawings of Israeli national figures.
 His sketches of Israeli presidents were reproduced in a 2013 stamp series issued by the Israel Philatelic Federation, as was his self-portrait as Tevye for 2014 commemorative stamp marking the 50th anniversary of the Broadway debut of Fiddler on the Roof.